 Immediate Sequel: The two films could be spliced together into one pretty easily.

 Recycled IN SPACE!: In an inversion, the Alien Vs. Predator movies sees the Aliens on Earth as opposed to IN SPACE!

 Too Dumb to Live: Pretty much everybody but a few stand out, Adele in the first film failed to kill the emerging facehuggers when first seen despite Thomas telling her about what room they were in, her hesitation results in her getting facehugged.
 Miller after being cocooned manages to get a gun but wastes many bullets on a dead facehugger.
 Sam and Buddy from the sequel, Buddy shoots an alien point blank and gets acid on his arm and rather than quickly take off his jacket off he just stands there letting the acid burn his arm off.
 His son is not much brighter as he also just stands there watching his father on the ground and his inaction costs him.
-The sheriff in the sequel goes to the middle of the town instead of escaping with the others.

 The statement "I've never seen a gun help anyone out on the ice" would probably be an indicator of someone being too dumb to live if the movie wasn't conspiring to prove the utterer of it right (because no human gun winds up being of any use, and the Predators focus mostly on melee weapons in this film).

 Vasquez Always Dies: Despite the source movie being the Trope Namer, it's somewhat averted in both films.
 In AvP the lead is equally as badass as the "Vasquez" clone (who dies first), and in Requiem she's the lead herself.

 Abusive Precursors: The ancient humans were basically used as incubation units for the xenomorphs, just so they could practice combat skills.